How to Choose a Deck Boat Trolling Motor (Plus 3 Solid Models)

 When it comes to your motor, it's all about having that just-right amount of power.

 Correct WidthA mounting clip is typically the way trolling motors are affixed to a deck boat.
-Particularly when it comes to larger vessels, you need to ensure you have one large enough to meet your needs.
+When it comes to larger vessels, you need to ensure you have one large enough to meet your needs.

 How to Mount Deck Boat Trolling Motors